Novella: Characteristics

 A novella generally features fewer conflicts than a novel, yet more complex conflicts than a short story.
 The conflicts also have more time to develop than in short stories.
 Novellas may or may not be divided into chapters (good examples of those with chapters are Animal Farm by George Orwell and The War of the Worlds by H. G. Wells), and white space is often used to divide the sections, something less common in short stories.
-Novellas may be intended to be read at a single sitting, like short stories, and thus produce a unitary effect on the reader.
+Novellas may be intended to be read at a single sitting, like short stories, thus producing a unitary effect on the reader.
 According to Warren Cariou, "The novella is generally not as formally experimental as the long story and the novel can be, and it usually lacks the subplots, the multiple points of view, and the generic adaptability that are common in the novel.
 It is most often concerned with personal and emotional development rather than with the larger social sphere.
-The novella generally retains something of the unity of impression that is a hallmark of the short story, but it also contains more highly developed characterization and more luxuriant description.
+The novella generally retains something of the unity of impression that is a hallmark of the short story, but it also contains more highly developed characterization and more luxuriant description."

 Versus novel

 The 1982 collection Different Seasons by Stephen King consists of four novellas.

-The term novel, borrowed from the Italian novella, originally meant "any of a number of tales or stories making up a larger work; a short narrative of this type, a fable", and was then many times used in the plural, reflecting the usage as in The Decameron and its followers.
+The term "novel", borrowed from the Italian novella, originally meant "any of a number of tales or stories making up a larger work; a short narrative of this type, a fable", and was then many times used in the plural, reflecting the usage as in The Decameron and its followers.
 Usage of the more italianate novella in English seems to be a bit younger.
 The differentiation of the two terms seems to have occurred only in the 19th century, following the new fashion of the novella in German literature.
 In 1834, John Lothrop Motley could still speak of "Tieck's novels (which last are a set of exquisite little tales, novels in the original meaning of the word)".
 But when the term novella was used it was already clear that a rather short and witty form was intended: "The brief Novella has ever been a prodigious favorite with the nation…since the days of Boccaccio."
 In 1902, William Dean Howells wrote: "Few modern fictions of the novel's dimensions…have the beauty of form many a novella embodies."

 Sometimes, as with other genres, the genre name is mentioned in the title of a single work (compare the Divine Comedy or Goethe's Das Märchen).
 Austrian writer Stefan Zweig's Die Schachnovelle (1942) (literally, "The Chess Novella", but translated in 1944 as The Royal Game) is an example of a title naming its genre.
 This might be suggestive of the genre's historicization.